Tanit: Worship

 Archeologists have recently also uncovered temples of Tannit dating back to the 4th century BC in the Azores islands dedicated to Tanit, archaeologists uncovered more than five hypogea type monuments (tombs excavated in rocks) and at least three 'sanctuaries' proto-historic, carved into the rock.

 A shrine excavated at Sarepta in southern Phoenicia revealed an inscription that has been speculated to have connection between the goddesses Tanit and Astarte (Ishtar).
 Iconographic portrayals of both deities later become similar thanks to the influence of Carthage's trade empire across the mediterranean West to East.
-(Note: Perhaps here archeologists note since the deities have similar aspects when it comes to War, it was only natural of ancient people in the Eastern mediterranean after Carthagenian ships started to disembark back into their ancient homelands for trade, canaanites to adopt the same symbol of Tanit used in North Africa.)
+(Note: Archeologists note that perhaps since the deities have similar aspects when it comes to war, it was only natural of ancient people in the Eastern Mediterranean, after Carthaginian ships started to disembark back to their ancient homelands for trade, to adopt the same symbol of Tanit used in North Africa.)
 The relation between both deities has been proposed to be hypostatic in nature, representing similar aspects of the goddesses.
 In Carthage, Astarte another war goddess was worshipped alongside the goddess Tanit, the two deities are clearly not equal and one does not originate from the other.
 Although Tanit did not appear at Carthage before the 5th century BC, this shows her clear origins locally from North Africa.
-However it is well known that the Phoenician Astarte is a deity of wars of aggression, in direct contrast to Libyan Tanit which only goes to war in the defense of the civilization or the homeland where she is worshipped, called 'defender of homes and families', giving direction and help to those who seek wisdom.
+However it is well known that the Phoenician Astarte is a deity of wars of aggression, in direct contrast to Libyan Tanit which only goes to war in the defense of the civilization or the homeland where she is worshipped, called "defender of homes and families", giving direction and help to those who seek wisdom.